 Language: Khmer is the official language of Cambodia, although sometimes it’s just referred to as Cambodian.
 It’s spoken by over 90% of the country’s population.
 The exact dialect may vary slightly depending on where you are in the country, but most Cambodian natives speak central Khmer, the most common dialect.

 In recent years, Cambodia has seen a rise in tourism which has led to an increase in the use of English.
 While the locals in a small village might not understand you, you’ll be able to get by easily in the bigger towns and cities using English.
 If you want to nail down a few basic words, check out our Khmer Guide for Traveling.

 Festivals and Celebrations: Cambodia is a country with a rich cultural heritage, and the Khmer people love to celebrate their traditions with big parties and festivals.
 If you’re visiting in April or May, you’ll be able to experience the Khmer New Year celebration.
 The first two days of this holiday are spent in traditional activities and family gatherings, while the third and final day erupts into a country-wide water fight (similar to Thailand’s Songkran, though much more toned down).

 At the end of April or beginning of May (depending on the year), the Khmer people mark the beginning of the rice planting season with the Royal Ploughing Ceremony.
 This more solemn ceremony takes place in Phnom Penh and is an impressive sight to behold.

 Perhaps the most festive and exciting holiday celebrated in Cambodia is the water festival, held every year in October or November.
 Marking the change in the flow of the Tonle Sap and Mekong River.
-Over a million people congregate in Phnom Penh for the occasion.
 The city transforms into a festival atmosphere and is a perfect place to experience Khmer culture and its best–and most fun!

 Cambodia Trip Planning